microsoft/VirtualClient/website/docs/guides/0610-integration-event-hub.md

 ### Referencing Certificates on Linux
 Virtual Client is a .NET application.
 Certificates used on a Linux system must be X.509 certificates containing a private key (e.g. PKCS#12, *.pfx).
 Additionally, the certificates must be installed on the system in the expected location for the user in which Virtual Client is running.
-The following locations describe where Virtual Client/.NET will search to find certificates:
+The following locations describe where Virtual Client/.NET will search to find certificates.

 * **Root**
   When running the Virtual Client application as root (e.g. sudo ./VirtualClient), the application (.NET) will search for certificates